Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="Overview"></a>
 ## Overview
-This README for SAS 9.4 Visual Analytics (VA)/ Visual Statistics (VS) Quickstart Template for Azure is used to deploy the following SAS Viya products in the Azure cloud:
+This README for SAS 9.4 Visual Analytics (VA)/ Visual Statistics (VS) Quickstart Template for Azure is used to deploy the following SAS 9.4 products in the Azure cloud:

 * SAS Visual Analytics 7.5